 Maybe you’re one of the lucky ones that’s gifted from birth with incredible genes that allow you to eat whatever you want, whenever you want.
 Congratulations!
 For the rest of us, we have to watch what we eat and exercise to keep our weight under control.
-At home this is probably enough of an issue with temptations galore.
-In my house, my son has a voracious appetite and is one of the aforementioned people born with an incredible metabolism that allows him to eat whatever he wants and constantly without every worrying about his weight.
-This causes me enough problems at home with junk food and even good food that is off limits for me, but somehow I’m able to navigate around all of it.
+At home, this is probably enough of an issue with temptations galore.
+In my house, my son has a voracious appetite and is one of the aforementioned people born with an incredible metabolism that allows him to eat whatever he wants and constantly without ever worrying about his weight.
+This causes me enough problems at home with junk food and even good food that is off-limits for me, but somehow I’m able to navigate around all of it.
 I’m even debating including sodium ascorbate into my diet to help support a healthy metabolism.
 I certainly won’t catch up with my son but at least I might be able to digest food a little quicker.
 It also fortifies the immune system and with traveling and always trying new foods and constantly being in airports where there are lots of germs, that might come in handy.

 When I’m traveling, I sometimes feel like I can’t possibly watch what I eat.
 I always make a promise to myself when I leave the house, but I have been known to sabotage myself as early as the airport.
 I even pack healthy snacks, which always seem to make their way back home in the same Ziploc bag that I sent them off on in.